NotSahilRamane/NotSahilRamane.github.io/_posts/2025-12-24-cant-i-just-text.md

 It was late afternoon.
 I hadn’t slept the night before.

 I was sitting in the co-passenger seat of a truck I had been on trial with since morning.
-Work notifications kept buzzing endlessly, the usual background noise of responsibility.
+Work notifications kept buzzing endlessly.
 Somewhere in between them, two messages stood out.

 > *“Hayloo, are you awake?”*